Describe a day in your personal or professional life.

 Who or what influences your work and why?

-Is it your personal belief that creativity and the ability to create art are innate?
+Is it your personal belief that creativity, and the ability to create art, is innate?

 Where did your first inspiration come from?